I enjoy making things at home using earth-friendly ingredients and materials for my family and pets.

 You can also kill ants by using these more natural methods:

 - Spray soapy water on ants as you see them

 - Rub peppermint oil in the areas where the ants visit (mostly just deters them)

 - Leave a pile of cornmeal for them to eat (they will go back to their home and die because they can't properly digest it)

 - Leave a pile of cream of wheat for them to eat (it has a similar effect as the cornmeal)

 - Leave used coffee grounds out for the ants to eat (this will eventually kill them but may take weeks to work)

-- Don't leave liquids (juice, soda, or tea) sit in cups for more than a few minutes
+- Don't leave liquids (juice, soda, or tea) sitting in cups for more than a few minutes.

 Destroying ant hills outside can help prevent the ants from coming into your house.
 You can destroy ant hills outside using one of these two methods:

 - Pour hot soapy water over the anthill.